-- The the US Presidential election and the Net Zero China 2060 target in particular show the “inevitability” of policy Response to climate change looks validated.
+- The US Presidential election and the Net Zero China 2060 target in particular show the “inevitability” of policy response to climate change.
 Exactly what, when and how remains the issue.
-We have updated our core Policy Forecastsand considered potential accelerationsas well as implications for Investors.
-We have also now included an October 18th update reflecting developments leading up the COP 26 and detailing the importance of just transition considerations.
-There are no significant changes in terms of global emissions implications .
+In March 2021, we updated our core Policy Forecasts from 2019 and considered potential accelerations as well as implications for investors.

 - The IPR policy maker toolbox is growing and policy makers will build on carbon pricing, coal phase outs and ICE bans and increasingly set ambition in policy to address hard to abate sectors such as industry and agriculture

-- Carbon Border Adjustment Mechanisms were core to our 2019 forecast and are now widely discussed and nearing implementation
+- Carbon Border Adjustment Mechanisms (CBAM) were core to our 2019 forecast and are now widely discussed and closer to implementation

 - Corporations themselves are creating their own “policy” or strategies around Net Zero and certain industries such as Autos are moving ahead of government policy.

-- A massive US infrastructure package favouring low carbon has been proposed and is currently in the US Congress.
+- The US infrastructure package favouring low carbon has been reduced but is prioritising climate related proposals.
 Even if watered down somewhat we see regulatory and state action as maintaining momentum.

-- The run up to COP26 in Glasgow later this year has seen the US raise its ambition in its NDC.
+- The run up to COP26 in Glasgow in November has seen the US and other countries, raise ambition in submitted NDCs.

-The questions for risk forecasting are when this response will come, what policies will be used, and where the impact will be felt.
-IPR 2021 forecasts a response by 2025 that will be forceful, precisely because climate policy has been so delayed across the world.
+The questions for risk forecasting are when and how this acceleration in response will come, what policies will be used, and where the impact will be felt.
+IPR 2021 forecasts responses by 2025 that it will be forceful.

 - The need to act on climate is rising up the policy agenda